 What is palliative care?
 Fairly new on the health care scene (within the last decade or so), palliative care is often confused with hospice care.
 While some of the main principles, like comfort and pain or symptom management, are shared…palliative care is its own unique offering.
 And it’s a great one at that!

 Dear Reader: It’s important to note that, since palliative care is still taking form, there is more than one version out there.
 Of the various palliative care approaches, we at Residential Home Health are big fans of a multidisciplinary approach that is truly rewarding for patients, families and caregivers.
-This is the type of “palliative” described from here on out.
+This is the type of “palliative” that we offer, and that is described from here on out.

 So who should consider palliative care?
 Take Beth, for example.
 Beth suffers from chronic back pain, has a diagnosis of COPD, and is a fiery young 67 years old.
 She has trouble getting out of bed each day, due to both pain and depression brought on by her health.
 Understandably, Beth is stressed by constantly battling uncomfortable symptoms and pain while also serving as family matriarch; her husband and children feel the strain of worrying about Beth and supporting her health.